okta/okta-idx-dotnet/README.md

 Type: `AuthenticationStatus.PasswordExpired`

 The user needs to change their password to continue with the authentication flow and retrieve tokens.
+Check for possible messages to the user by calling `authnResponse.Messages` and `authnResponse.CanSkip` to verify the user can skip the current step in the authentication process.

 #### Awaiting for authenticator enrollment